 Rev. Dr. Robert J. Duncan, Jr. oversees the NCCA Christian Counseling program at Northwind Institute.
 Dr. Duncan served as a Pastoral Counselors at Pocono Medical Care and as President and Professor of Religion at Bacone College.

 Dr. Duncan was the recipient of the Drs.
 Richard and Phyllis Arno 2009 Temperament Award.
 He has served as a frequent speaker at the NCCA Annual Conference.

-Dr. Richard Arno is a Northwind Board Member and is a Distinguished Senior Fellow for Counseling Ministries at Northwind.
+Dr. Richard Arno is a Northwind Board Member and Distinguished Senior Fellow for Counseling Ministries at Northwind.

 Northwind Seminary Degree Transfers are governed by Articulation Agreements.

 Articulation Agreements are arrangements between institutions that agree in advance, via Memorandum of Understanding to accept each other’s credits in the transfer of specific ministry credentials.
 In these cases, students may be simultaneously enrolled in multiple institutions.
 Each institution teaches its own curriculum and courses; there is no outsourcing involved.

 Northwind Theological Seminary's Articulation Agreements are based on the standards of the Higher Learning Commission Association which is the regional accrediting body recognized by the US Department of Education that accredits colleges and universities in a 19-state region of the United States.